Skip to main content

 Incidentals are expenses related to supplies or materials that are not a material part of your actual product or business.

-• if you purchase specific supplies or materials that are not part of your main product, you have no real system to track the consumption relating to it, and have no beginning or ending inventory balances for this item, you can usually take them as an immediate expense by marking it as an incidental cost.
+• If you purchase specific supplies or materials that are not part of your main product, you have no real system to track the consumption relating to it, and have no beginning or ending inventory balances for this item, you can usually take them as an immediate expense by marking it as an incidental cost.

 • Common examples of incidental items are bubble wrap, packing paper, masking tape, etc.

-Use the category ‘Other incidental supplies’
+Option 1: Use the category ‘Other incidental supplies’

->To recategorize inventory-related transactions:
+>To categorize inventory-related transactions:

 1. Navigate to Transactions and using the Search or filter, locate the transaction.